 Use CopyTrans Viewer (Free solution)

 CopyTrans Viewer is a photo and video viewer that supports all Apple tricky formats.
 CopyTrans Viewer is compatible with HEIF/HEVC images and videos and can display all kinds of .mov videos, as well as .heic photos.
 It can also show Live Photos in motion.
 So, it seems to be just perfect for viewing your iPhone content on Windows.
-Moreover, CopyTrans Viewer is completely free.
+Moreover, CopyTrans Viewer is completely free and is bundled with photo editing software that you can try with a free trial—no credit card required.

 CopyTrans Viewer photo viewer for iPhone pictures